engineforce/ImmutableAssign/README.md

 ## History

+* 2.0.0  - Used ES6 Proxy instead of eval() to process getProp().
+Therefore it can only be used in browsers and node that supports Proxy, but it is safer.
+You can still use version 1 if you need to support the old platforms such as IE 11.
 * 1.0.36 - [Supports ES6 Map and Set](https://github.com/engineforce/ImmutableAssign/issues/12).
 Refer to [example 9](https://github.com/engineforce/ImmutableAssign#example-9-support-es6-map)
 * 1.0.35 - Supports ES6 default export.
 * 1.0.31 -